Skip to main content

 Written by Sierra Burton

-QR Code Colors and Their Meanings
+QR Code Colors in Projects

-• Green – The item is part of the project and can have an action taken on it
+• 🟩 Green — The item is part of the project and can have an action taken on it.

 Did this answer your question?